replicatedhq/replicated-docs/docs/reference/custom-resource-application.md

 When you promote a new release that specifies a minimum KOTS version later than what a user currently has deployed, that application version appears in the version history of the admin console after the user checks for updates.
 However, it is not downloaded.

 The admin console temporarily displays an error message that informs the user that they must update KOTS in order to download the application version.
-This error displays when the user checks for updates with the [`kots upstream upgrade`](kots-cli-upstream-upgrade) command.
+This error also displays when the user checks for updates with the [`kots upstream upgrade`](kots-cli-upstream-upgrade) command.

 Users must update their admin console to the minimum KOTS version or later in order to download the application version without error.
 KOTS cannot update itself automatically, and users cannot update KOTS from the admin console.